 Who would you like to be involved in the ceremony?
 Are there children that you’d like to include?
 You will need to choose bridesmaids and best men, flower girls and page boys, or if indeed to you are wanting to have any attendants at all.
 Perhaps you’d prefer to have just you and your partner and your two witnesses?

 Then there is the most important person to choose – your marriage celebrant.
 Make sure you choose someone who you feel comfortable with and who you feel sure will do their very best to make your dream ceremony come to life.
 Your chosen celebrant can help you to fill in all the necessary paperwork, such as the Notice of Intended Marriage (NOIM).
 This is an important form thatmust be filled out correctly andlodged with your celebrant no later than one month, and no earlier than 18 months before your ceremony.

 You will also need to consider other vendors… a photographer, a videographer, a florist, a ceremony stylist and furniture hire company.
 Of course none of these vendors are essential to getting married, but they do make the day a lot more special… I mean, you’re not going to take the photos yourself!

 Where will you hold this magnificent occasion?
 Have you always wanted a garden wedding?
 Perhaps a ceremony on the beach?
 Maybe you’d prefer a smaller ceremony so a group of friends or family can holiday in Fiji together?
 Then there’s the reception.
 How many people will you need to cater for?
 Do you want a big venue or something more intimate?

 Why are you getting married?
 Have a think about it.
-What does it meant to you?
-This will help you when if comes time to write those all important vows.
+What does it mean to you?
+This will help you when it comes time to write those all-important vows.